alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 If the status is Confirmed, and all match elements are active and accurate, the system may recognize the project as confirmed.

+The system must also verify that the activated source-line is visible on the controlled project URL.

 If the status is Pending Review, Suspended, Removed, Unconfirmed, or Invalid Claim, the system must not recognize the project as actively confirmed.

 The system must not treat a removed, suspended, unconfirmed, or invalid anchor as active Anchor Confirmation.